MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/PS-remoting-second-hop.md

 ## Kerberos delegation (unconstrained)

-You can also used Kerberos unconstrained delegation to make the second hop.
+You can also use Kerberos unconstrained delegation to make the second hop.
 Like all Kerberos scenarios, credentials are not stored.
 This method does not support the second hop for WinRM.

 > [!WARNING]